-Arriving: 7:25 - 8:09 AM Register Entry Tardy excused/unexcused (written excuse required) 8:09 - 10:34 (Period 4) Absent 1⁄2 day (written excuse required) After 10:45 Absent all day (written excuse required) Leaving: Before 10:34 AM Register Entry Absent all day (written excuse required) 10:34 - 1:28 (Period 7) Absent 1⁄2 day (written excuse required) After 1:28 Present for the entire day (written excuse required)
+Arriving: 8:01 - 8:46 AM Register Entry Tardy excused/unexcused (written excuse required) 8:46 - 11:04 (Period 4) Absent 1⁄2 day (written excuse required) After 11:05 Absent all day (written excuse required) Leaving: Before 11:04 AM Register Entry Absent all day (written excuse required) 11:05 - 1:54 (Period 7) Absent 1⁄2 day (written excuse required) After 1:54 required) Present for the entire day (written excuse requested day.
+If a request is not presented at least one (1) day in advance the parent/guardian will be required to come to the school and sign the student out.
+Parents must report to the office before picking up a student.
+Students are responsible for all work missed due to an early dismissal.